-I asked Felicia D. Stoler, MS, RD, host of the TLC program "Honey We're Killing the Kids" her thoughts:
+I asked Felicia D. Stoler, MS, RD, who was host of the TLC program "Honey We're Killing the Kids" her thoughts:

 Chocolate Milk Cartoon Icon "Quickie" the athletic NESQUIK Bunny will be spreading the word on the importance of exercise and the health benefits of drinking chocolate-flavored milk by running in 6 races - three in NYC and three in LA from the end of September through the beginning of November.
 Quickie's first race will be in NYC on Saturday, September 29th at the Fifth Avenue Mile.

-I asked Ms. Stoler a couple of other questions about kids, exercise and weight.
+I asked Ms. Stoler a couple of questions about kids, exercise and weight.

 What other foods or beverages can have a similar affect on muscle recovery as chocolate milk and sports drinks?

 Replenishment needs are really based upon the duration and intensity of the exercise... for exercise of under an hour, water is usually sufficient.
 Yogurt & cheese have a similar benefit without as much fluid (wash it down with water).
 Replenishment of nutrients can also come from foods one would have in a meal... there is not always a need for anything "fancy".

 What about childhood obesity?
 What can we do to help kids watch their weight?